Health(ify) The Menu: Every Panda Express Recipe

 Instructions:

-1. Heat oil in a skillet over medium-high heat, and cook chicken until browned and cooked through.
+1. Heat 2 tbsp coconut oil in a skillet over medium-high heat and cook 1 lb diced boneless chicken breast until browned and cooked through.

-2. In a bowl, mix bourbon, soy sauce, ketchup, brown sugar, Sriracha, paprika, garlic, and ginger.
+2. In a bowl, mix 1/2 cup bourbon whiskey, 1/4 cup soy sauce, 2 tbsp ketchup, 1 tbsp brown sugar, 2 tsp Sriracha or hot sauce, 1 tsp smoked paprika, 2 cloves minced garlic, and 1 tsp minced ginger.

-3. Pour sauce into the skillet, and simmer for 3-5 minutes.
+3. Pour the sauce into the skillet and simmer for 3 to 5 minutes.

-4. Add cornstarch slurry, and stir until the sauce thickens.
+4. Stir in 1 tbsp cornstarch mixed with 2 tbsp water and cook until the sauce thickens.

 Drinks